-Restricted Cash - Restricted cash consists of proceeds received from a note payable which is restricted in use based on the note payable agreement guidelines and amounts held in trust for health insurance premiums (Note 8).
+Restricted Cash - Restricted cash consists of amounts held in trust for health insurance premiums (Note 8).

-Investments - Temporary investments throughout the year consisted of investments in an external local government investment pool, certificates of deposit, and mutual funds.
+Investments - Temporary investments throughout the year consisted of investments in an external local government investment pool, certificates of deposit, mutual funds, and U.S. treasury notes.
 The external local government investment pool is recognized at amortized cost as permitted by GASB Statement No. 79, Certain External Investment Pools and Pool Participants.
-The certificates of deposit are measured at fair value and the mutual funds are measured at net asset value.
+The certificates of deposit and U.S. treasury notes are measured at fair value and the mutual funds are measured at net asset value.
 The District is entitled to invest any and all of its funds in 1) obligations of, or guaranteed by, the United States of America or its agencies or instrumentalities or obligations of, or guaranteed by, other governmental entities, 2) certificates of deposit issued by a depository institution domiciled in Texas, 3) mutual funds, and 4) certain public fund investment pools to the extent authorized by Section 2256 of the Government Code ("Public Funds Investment Act") and only upon the Board's adoption of a separate resolution authorizing such investment.
 The District's investment policies and types of investments are governed by the Health and Safety Code, Chapter 775 Emergency Services Districts, Section 775.043, and the Public Funds Investment Act.
 The District's management believes that it complied with the requirements of the District's investment policy and the Public Funds Investment Act.
 The District accrues interest on temporary investments based on the terms and effective interest rates of the specific investments.

 Receivables - The District provides for uncollectible accounts receivable using the allowance method of accounting for bad debts.
 Under this method of accounting, a provision for uncollectible accounts is charged to earnings.
 The allowance account is increased or decreased based on past collection history and management's evaluation of accounts receivable.
 All amounts considered uncollectible are charged against the allowance account, and recoveries of previously charged off accounts are added to the allowance.
-At September 30, 2022, the District had an allowance for property tax receivables of \$190,240.
+At September 30, 2023, the District had an allowance for property tax receivables of \$225,369.